 Rich Black should never be used for small type, especially fonts with fine serifs.
 Also, be sure to trap any elements that knock out a rich Black background so that there are no registration issues.

-At Samco, we offer exceptional offset printing, digital printing and large format printing.
-All these reproduction methods use 4 colour process printing to produce the final print.
+At Samco, we offer professional print solutions including offset printing, digital printing and large format printing.
+All these reproduction methods use 4 colour process quality printing to produce the final print.
 In the case of large format printing, we actually print using CcMmYK (CMYK plus light Cyan and light Magenta) to achieve an even greater colour gamut.
-When you send us your print files for printing, we meticulously check the files to ensure that there won’t be any surprises when the job reaches the press.
-Issues like missing fonts, low resolution graphics, wrong size, no bleeds etc are caught and you can elect to fix the file and send us a new one or we can fix the file here for you.
+When you send us your print files for online printing, we meticulously check the files to ensure that there won’t be any surprises when the job reaches the press.
+Issues like missing fonts, low resolution graphics, wrong size, no bleeds etc. are detected and you can elect to fix the file and send us a new one or we can fix the file here for you.
 We are experts in our field and we can help you get the most out of your print investment.

 Samco Printers is a full service commercial printer providing exceptional offset, digital and large format printing in Vancouver, British Columbia, Canada using the latest pre-press, printing and finishing technologies.
 We also have a fully equipped art department to handle your graphic and web design needs.